Izhar03/Izhar03/README.md

 - 🔭 I’m currently working on **personal portfolio website**

+- 🌟 I'm currently contributing in **GirlScript Summer of Code 2022**

 - 🌱 I’m currently learning **Data Structures & Algorithms in C++**

 - 📫 How to reach me **izharhamdan@gmail.com**